 All the childhood memories, the ups, and downs, the arguments, the history, the values.
 We always found a solution to our problems because we loved each other.
 I can say now with certainty that my sister is someone I can fully trust.
 We have shared so many unforgettable moments.
 And now being able to share the experience of motherhood with her is simply AMAZING!

 Yes, sisters are soul mates, best friends, and according to a study, they also make you a better person.
 Turns out a sister could teach you a lot about conflict resolution, empathy, and how to nurture others.
 When traveling life’s journey it’s good to have a sister’s hand to hold on to.
+Having a sister is a beautiful thing.

 Study Finds Having A Sister Makes You A Better Person

-Researchers from Brigham Young University found that having sisters boosts your mental health and self-esteem and that people with sisters find themselves striving to protect them from “feeling lonely, unloved, guilty, self-conscious and fearful.”
+Researchers from Brigham Young University found that having a sister boosts your mental health and self-esteem and that people with sisters find themselves striving to protect them from “feeling lonely, unloved, guilty, self-conscious and fearful.”
 And obviously, working so hard to protect someone from those kinds of feelings makes you a more nurturing, empathetic person.

 Having a sister makes you more compassionate